Risk-Stratified Therapy for Acute Myeloid Leukemia in Down Syndrome

 - Patient has cytopenias and/or bone marrow blasts but does not meet the criteria for the diagnosis of AML (WHO Myeloid Neoplasm classification) because of < 20% marrow blasts and meets the criteria for a diagnosis of myelodysplastic syndrome (MDS)

-- Patient has a history of transient myeloproliferative disorder (which may or may not have required chemotherapy intervention), who:
+- For patients who do not meet criteria for AML or MDS as outlined above; patient has a history of transient myeloproliferative disorder (which may or may not have required chemotherapy intervention and:

 - Children who have previously received chemotherapy, radiation therapy or any anti-leukemic therapy are not eligible for this protocol, with the exception of cytarabine for the treatment of TMD

 - There are no minimal organ function requirements for enrollment on this study

 - Note: Previous cardiac repair with sufficient cardiac function is not an exclusion criteria

 - Each patient's parents or legal guardians must sign a written informed consent

 - All institutional, Food and Drug Administration (FDA), and National Cancer Institute (NCI) requirements for human subjects research must be met

 - Patients with promyelocytic leukemia (French-American-British [FAB] M3)

 - Prior therapy